-These seminars usually meet once a week for two or three hours.
-They require students to write a paper These seminars usually meet once a week for two or unlee floors. ...., based on original research, normally using materials available on campus or online.
-Some study programs offer History 800 (Research Secretary Programs offer Secretary Programs of Secretary Prog based on original research, normally using materials available on their own research seminars.
+These seminars usually meet once a week for two to three hours.
+They require students to write a paper based on original research, normally using materials available on campus or online.
+Some study programs offer their own research seminars.
 The Department also offers History 800 (Research Seminar in History) on a regular basis in order to help students fulfill the research seminar component for the M.A.